 Standing out from the crowd

-In the beauty industry developing a brand that stands out is critical, say Kim.
+In the beauty industry developing a brand that stands out is critical, said Kim.
 “Our brand was one of the advantages because it was a little cheeky with very clean white packaging that looked different to other products out there.”

-Kim stresses that their success has also come from building strong relationships with Babe’s customers and buyers, “We get back to our customers really quickly, if ever there is a problem with anything we address it straightaway.
+Kim stresses that their success has also come from building strong relationships with Babe’s customers and buyers, “We get back to our customers really quickly, if ever there is a problem with anything we address it straight away.
 We talk to our customers, and treat them as friends and part of the family.
 We’re the ones answering the emails.
 We’re like that with all of our buyers as well, and I think that’s been one of the biggest drivers of success for us with our export business.
 We’re real people and we’re really open.”